jon32446/gym-tracker/README.md

 A simple, offline-capable Progressive Web App (PWA) for tracking your gym workouts.
 This application allows you to plan and record your gym sessions with details like date, muscle group, exercise, sets, reps, and weights.

+## Deployment

+The app is available at https://jon32446.github.io/gym-tracker/

+You can also test locally by running a local web server as described below.

 ## Features

 - Progressive Web App (PWA) - can be installed on your iPhone home screen